 Plumbing Pipes that Are Good Candidates for the Epoxy Pipe Lining Process

 Lots of different types of plumbing pipes are good candidates for the epoxy pipe lining process, including drain lines and potable water lines.
-For potable water lines, good candidates for the pipe lining process include pipes manufactured from copper, PVC, CPVC and PEX.
+For potable water lines, good candidates for the pipe lining process include pipes manufactured from galvanized steel, copper, PVC, CPVC and PEX.
 The pipes need to have some useful life left in them, and the joints and seems need to be relatively straight and not offset due to settling.
 Cast iron, clay, PVC and concrete drain and sewer lines can all be lined with an epoxy pipe liner, which stops further corrosion, seals leaks and restore the function of your drain lines.
 It’s also more cost-effective and faster than replacing your plumbing pipes because the pipe lining technicians do not need to cut through walls to reach your plumbing pipes.

 Determining if Your Chicago Building is a Good Candidate for the Epoxy Pipe Lining Process